 - Do not use ‘ “ or blank spaces as they may not work with all University systems.

-- Passwords must be changed at least once every 365 days.
+- Faculty and staff passwords must be changed at least once every six months and students, emeriti and retiree passwords must be changed at least once every 365 days.

 - Administrator user accounts that have system-level privileges granted through group memberships must have unique passwords for each account(s) held by that user.